dylanesque/Cheatsheets/vue.md

 - Iterating is done with the `v-for` directive.
 Like in Angular, mutiple "structural" directives don't play well together.

+- To deal with conditionally rendered loops, first filter the list using the 'computed' property before passing it down to the template.

 ## Reactive Paradigm/DOM Updating

 - Array methods that trigger DOM updates: push, pop, shift, unshift, splice, reverse, sort